Notenoughmail/notenoughmail.github.io/index.md

 permalink: /
 ---

-Welcome to the wiki, I'm still trying to figure this out, give me a moment, I don't really know what I'm doing
+# NotEnoughMail's Project Documentation

+Welcome to the wiki, barebones for now

 ## [KubeJS TFC](kubejs_tfc/)